-That is the date that the Great Britain women’s hockey team will play The Netherlands in the Pro League, the first time the two will have met since that incredible evening at Rio 2016.
+That is the date that the Great Britain women’s hockey team will play The Netherlands in the Pro League, the first time the two will meet on our soil since that incredible evening at Rio 2016.

 This was a watershed moment for me.
 Seeing the level of adulation and positivity the girls received over the next few days was fantastic and unprecedented.
 It was at this moment that I realised I’d never seen such praise directed towards women’s sport before and it was then I really began to realise that I wanted to make a difference and promote women’s sport for what it is – just as epic as men’s.